 There are more boring landscapes than there are those worth painting.
 There are probably more bad combinations of abstract shapes than good ones.
 What is it about an aesthetically pleasing landscape, or abstraction, that makes them such?
 Art isn’t arbitrary (although it can sometimes give off that impression), and for the most part there is some thread that connects it to other people and their experiences.
 Even the most modern or esoteric works have a grounding in concepts important in one form or other to other people besides the Artist.
 And even though the variation within human cultures and lives is infinite, we share so much across all boundaries that if something is “human” it can find a way to “talk” to the viewer. (as an aside, here is a link on more than 200 cultural universals.
 Practices and ideas that have been found in every culture around the world ever studied: http://joelvelasco.net/teaching/2890/brownlisthumanuniversals.pdf )

 The intimate relationship you develop with your subjects eventually lead to a deeper understanding of what it is to be human – and hence your ability to relate whatever you create will not only be refined; it will surface on its own whenever you bring a work to life.

 I would also like to add a fourth reason – it is the most interesting subject of all for an artist to paint.
-There are six billion separate universes floating around on this planet, each with its own frontiers and each with its own dimensions.
+There are more than seven billion separate universes floating around on this planet, each with its own frontiers and each with its own dimensions.
 Although I wouldn’t argue the subjectivity of this plea, I will only say that you do not need to gaze outwards to see a limitless frontier for exploration.